kopasxnkliang/IPMN-07/utils/readme.md

     └── visualization.py
 └── readme.md
 ```
-Folder ./utils/preprocessing_utils contains python scripts to transform raw data to dataset used to fine-tune the model.
+Folder ./utils/preprocessing_utils contains python scripts to transform raw data to dataset used to fine-tune the model. paraphrase.py uses trained text-to-text generation model https://huggingface.co/tuner007/pegasus_paraphrase created by Arpit Rajauria to enlarge our STR dataset, and it is called by preprocessing.py.
+Functions in labelling.py are also called by preprocessing.py to create labels

 Folder ./utils/evaluation_utils includes python scripts for result visualization and comparison.

 2. Download the fine-tuned model (Best Fine-tuned Model) from Google Drive link listed in our project report and copy the model folder to ./TextBox/saved/<Checkpoint_best>.
 The ./TextBox file structure is as follow: